Signs of Hearing Loss

 How common is hearing loss?

 The World Health Organization reports that hearing loss is among the most prevalent health deficits in human beings with over 450 million people afflicted across the globe.
 Hearing is progressively lost with aging and nearly one third of individuals above the age of 65 have a measurable degree of hearing loss.
+This is called presbycusis and is a natural process.

 General Hearing Loss Symptoms